marchoeppner/eutaxpro/docs/usage.md

 ### `--primer_set ` [default = null]

 The name of the pre-configured primer set to use for read clipping.
-At the moment, only one set is available which corresponds to the §64 German BVL guide lines L00.00-184.
-More sets will be added over time.
+More sets will be added over time

 Available options:

-- par64_illumina (German BVL L00.00-184)
+- par64_illumina (mammals and birds, as published by [Dobrovolny et al.](https://pubmed.ncbi.nlm.nih.gov/30309555/))

 Alternatively, you can specify your own primers as described in the following.